-rhetoric. science communication. media. online communities.
+rhetoric. science + political communication. digital media. online communities.

-I like to affectionately refer to myself as an “accidental academic.”
+I like to refer to myself as an “accidental academic.”
 After meandering through an undergraduate degree in Psychology I pursued a MA in English so that I didn’t have to get a 9-5 job while I raised my children.
 The goal was originally to specialize in Literary Studies, but after a survey course in Rhetoric, I was hooked. . .it helped that I seemed to have a real knack for it too.

 I am now a PhD candidate at the University of Waterloo reading, researching, studying, and writing under the collaborative guidance of Professor Randy Harris and Professor Ashley Mehlenbacher, both of whom – in the words of Ron Burgundy – are “kind of a big deal.”